muflone/django-remotes/README.md

 ## Settings file

-You can setup your desired settings by editing the `project/settings.py` file or by creating a new file into the `project` directory with the
+You can set up your desired settings by editing the `project/settings.py` file or by creating a new file into the `project` directory with the
 following: